7 Monthly Dividend ETFs for your Investment Portfolio

 Furthermore, mutual fund management fees can be significantly higher than the fees that ETFs charge.
 While fees are only small fractions of the fund’s value, even a small percentage difference in fees can result in significantly higher total returns when compounded over long periods.

 The following 7 monthly dividend ETFs offer a diversified selection of dividend investing choices, including US stock ETFs, international stock ETFs and an emerging market ETF.
 Additionally, the list includes a mix of large-cap and small-cap ETFs, and some smart ETFs.
-In addition to offering diversification, other considerations for the list included financial metrics such as expense ratio, assets under management, etc. Each of the following monthly dividend ETFs stands out, financially, against other ETFs of its kind.
-Most importantly, each ETF pays out at a dividend yield of 4% or higher.
-The list is sorted in ascending order by current dividend yield.
+In addition to offering diversification, other considerations for the list included financial metrics such as expense ratio, assets under management, etc. Each of the following monthly dividend ETFs stands out, financially, against other monthly dividend ETFs of its kind.
+Most importantly, each ETF pays out at a dividend yield of 3% or higher.

 7 Monthly Dividend ETFs for your Investment Portfolio: #7